William E. DePuy: Post-Vietnam activities

 The 1976 version of Operations was the first in the series to incorporate force ratios as a decision-making tool.
 The manual heavily emphasized the favorability of defending with a ratio of 3:1, mentioning it in five varying forms of application at both the tactical and the operational levels of war, similar to the argument advanced in Lanchester's Laws.
 The Active Defense doctrine assumed the enemy would adhere to a doctrine of a massed penetration at a single point.

-DePuy had noticed over the course of his career that the officer corps of the Army lacked intellectual rigour.
+DePuy had noticed over the course of his career that the officer corps of the Army lacked intellectual rigor.
 One of his signal achievements was to raise the level of his graduates and his recruits, so that the Army now could solve complicated problems because it had intelligent people.
 Then once the core group had their solution, they would "ram it down the Army's throat."
-The 1976 version of Operations approached warfare in a “scientific” manner, for which it received abundant criticism.
+The 1976 version of Operations approached warfare in a "scientific" manner, for which it received abundant criticism.
 The manual alarmed traditionalists with its abundant use of graphs and charts, associated with operations research analysts, aimed at illustrating the lethality of the battlefield.
-Many military professionals associated the manual and its quantitative approach with SecDef Robert McNamara’s quantitative management of Vietnam, which they blamed for losing the war.
+Many military professionals associated the manual and its quantitative approach with Secretary of Defense Robert McNamara's quantitative management of Vietnam, which they blamed for losing the war.

 DePuy's doctrine did not survive contact with war games and so his successor, Donn A. Starry, was left rethink a new one.

 DePuy retired from active duty in July 1977, and settled in Highfield, Virginia.
-He died on September 9, 1992, of Creutzfeldt–Jakob disease, and his wife died on March 15, 2002.
+He died on 9 September 1992, of Creutzfeldt–Jakob disease, and his wife died on 15 March 2002.